HyoSup0513/HyoSup0513.github.io/_posts/2020-06-11-Types of Binary tree.md

 ![CQ2](/public/images/2tree1.PNG)

 A is full with B and C as children, and B is full with D and E, and C is full with F and G, so all levels are full.
-Therefore, this tree is a full binary tree.
+Therefore, this tree is a Perfect binary tree.

 ---